Mental health talk: Depression and anxiety in children and teens

 On Children’s Mental Health Awareness Day, The Ohio State University Office of the Chief Wellness Officer will host an important discussion that every parent should hear.

-“Depression and Anxiety in Children and Teens: What Every Parent Must Know” will be from 10 to 11 a.m. on May 7 in 168 Newton Hall, located at 1585 Neil Avenue.
+“Depression and Anxiety in Children and Teens: What Every Parent Must Know” will be from 10-11 a.m. on May 7 in 168 Newton Hall, located at 1585 Neil Avenue.

-According to Melnyk, one in four American children and teenagers suffers from a mental health disorder that disrupts functioning at home, at school and with peers.
-And yet, less than 25 percent of affected children receive mental health treatment.
+According to Melnyk, one in four American children and teenagers suffers from a mental health disorder that disrupts functioning at home, at school and with peers, yet less than 25 percent of affected children receive mental health treatment.

-To RSVP for this free lecture, please email email@example.com.
-Participants may also join via live stream at carmenconnect.osu.edu/mhd-talk.
-Ohio State users should log in to CarmenConnect with their OSU account.
-Others may log in as a guest.
+Participants may join via livestream at carmenconnect.osu.edu/mhd-talk.
+Ohio State users should log into CarmenConnect with their Ohio State account.
+Others may login as a guest.
 For detailed login instructions, visit go.osu.edu/carmenconnect-quickstart.